bio/vue-template-compiler-patched/README.md

 # vue-template-compiler-patched

-A security-patched version of vue-template-compiler to fix the prototype pollution vulnerability (CVE-2024-6783).
+A security-patched version of vue-template-compiler to fix the prototype pollution vulnerability (CVE-2024-6783) and the ReDoS vulnerability (CVE-2024-9506).

 > This package is auto-generated.
 For pull requests please see [src/platforms/web/entry-compiler.js](https://github.com/vuejs/vue/tree/dev/src/platforms/web/entry-compiler.js).